Select Page

 Two groups of taxa were chosen:

-a) Species which allowed comparisons of those with canopy versus soil seed banks and between resprouting versus obligate seeding plants.
+i) Species which allowed comparisons of those with canopy versus soil seed banks and also between resprouting versus obligate seeding plants.
 Obligate seeding species (i.e. those killed by fire) with canopy seed banks are thought to be most at risk from high frequency fire or loss of recruitment following the 2019/2020 fires, as the seed bank is exhausted in a single recruitment event after a fire.
 Obligate seeding species with soil seed banks are somewhat at risk as the seed bank declines, but some seed bank buffer may remain.
-Resprouting species are considered likely to be less at risk unless drought conditions led to increased plant mortality before, during and after the 2019/2020 fires.
-The focus has been on 13 NSW endemics with a narrow geographic range, as NSW was the part of Australia most impacted by the 2019/2020 fires, and so as to collaborate with the NSW Department of Planning and Environment (DPE), the University of NSW (UNSW) and Western Sydney University (WSU) who are working on the recovery of other plant species following these fires.
+Resprouting species are considered likely to be less at risk unless drought conditions led to increased plant mortality before, during and after the fires.
+In collaboration with the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW), the University of NSW (UNSW) and Western Sydney University (WSU), the ANPC has been undertaking surveys and working on IUCN Red List assessments and Conservation Assessments for 13 NSW endemics with a narrow geographic range, as NSW was the part of Australia most impacted by the fires.
+Key summaries of the work are presented in Le Breton et al. (2023).
+Eight finalised assessments have been completed to date for:

 • Bursaria calcicola, a resprouting shrub species.
 One population in seven patches.
-50-90% of plants burnt 2019-2020 fires, low mortality, resprouting but no recruitment observed.
+50-90% of plants burnt in 2019-2020 fires, low mortality, resprouting but no recruitment observed.
 Fire facilitated severe weed encroachment in burnt areas, dominant vegetation in some places.
 Recommended for listing as Critically Endangered.

 • Darwinia fascicularis subsp. oligantha, a fire-sensitive shrub species with a soil seed bank.
 Not considered to be threatened.